mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 ### AutoId

-In v4, AutoId is moved to engine level (BsonDocument).
 There are 4 built-in auto-id functions implemented:

 - `ObjectId`: `ObjectId.NewObjectId()`
 - `Guid`: `Guid.NewGuid()` method
 - `Int32/Int64`: New collection sequence
-- `DateTime`: `DateTime.Now`

 AutoId is only used when there is no `_id` field in the document upon insertion.
 In strongly-typed documents, `BsonMapper` removes the `_id` field for empty values (like `0` for `Int` or `Guid.Empty` for `Guid`).
 Please note that AutoId requires the id field to have a public setter.